arjungulzzz/ErrorAnalysis/backend-sql-queries.md

 **IMPORTANT**: Pagination (`LIMIT` and `OFFSET`) must be applied in this mode.

-This mode is used in two contexts:
+This mode is used in two contexts, but the backend's logic is the same: apply all provided filters.

-##### 1. General Log Fetch (Main Table)
+##### **1. General Log Fetch (Main Table)**
 This is a standard request for a page of logs.
-The filters are based on the main UI controls.
+The `filters` are based on the main UI controls.

 ```sql
 -- Combined Query Example (PostgreSQL):